melpiro/screeps-arena-autocomplete/README.md

-# screeps-arena-autocomplete

 A project that implement function, class, constants prototypes of the whole JS Screep arena API

-## how to use it
+## How to use it

 Create a new folder, put the JS folder in it, add a main.mjs file and start coding in it !
-### the main problem
+### The main problem

 Now there is a problem, the JS Screep API includes must be located at the root ("/") of the computer.
 But here the JS files are located in "./JS/...".
-So to solve the problem, i made a small python scrpit (launch.py) that copy the main.mjs file to the folder of your choise, and remplace every "./JS/" by "/" in in.
+So to solve the problem, i made a small python script (launch.py) that copy the main.mjs file to the folder of your choise, and remplace every "./JS/" by "/" in in.
+Allowing you to include the lib with the "./JS/" folder

-### example of main.mjs
+### Example of main.mjs

 ```javascript
 import { prototypes, utils, constants } from './JS/game';